Among other benefits, they allow sharing of patient histories and reduce medical errors.

 The ability to view an electronic record at any location at any time is crucial in a practice such as Kidney Specialists of Southern Nevada, which has four offices, Dr. Lehrner said.
 Always knowing the location of the record— instead of wasting time looking for charts and trying to transport paper records among multiple office locations—has been especially helpful, he added.

-Franklin W. Maddux, MD, former president and chairman of the Danville Urologic Clinic in
+Franklin W. Maddux, MD, former president and chairman of the Danville Urologic Clinic in Virginia, said the portability of the record system allows for informed decisions while physicians are at the hospital, the dialysis unit, or on call.

 For example, if a patient calls Dr. Maddux to ask about needed medication when he is at home, he can access the patients’ labs and medication list, enabling him to make decisions and give advice based on accurate, up-to-date information.
 [Dr. Maddux assisted with the development of RPA’s EHR CD-ROM, which helps a nephrology practices evaluate and choose an appropriate electronic health record (EHR) system.
 The CD includes answers to frequently asked questions, a sample RFP for selecting a vendor, and an assessment grid to determine which characteristics various EHRs contain.
 To obtain a copy, contact [email protected] or call 301- 468-3515.]

 To achieve the benefits of an EHR system, a practice must be prepared for the intense process involved in its adoption.
-The
+The AmericanCollege of Physicians (ACP) divides the process into the following stages:

 - EHR investigation: Do I need it?
 For what?